RichardSneyd/brainjs-sentiment-analysis/README.md

 Just a simple sentiment analyser written in Node.js & Brain.js.

-# Run
+## Run

-Just run  `npm install && npm start` to configure and start the application in the console.
+Just run  `npm install && npm start` to configure and start the application in the shell.